Paul is always trying to find out what it is that makes a great leader.

 In this 9/11 video, President George W. Bush embraces a firefighter and expresses gratitude on behalf of the country.

-Five years ago, in an earlier edition of this Hub, 59% of people polled said current President Barack Obama has these ten skills.
+In a previous article I wrote, 59% of people polled said current President Barack Obama has these ten skills.
 Yet many say Obama hasn't accomplished his goals, despite these skills.

 It's very American to connect "skills" with "success."
 Here are two reasons to think they might not be the same thing when it comes to presidents.

-By now it's become an American cliché--the life skills a president needs to get elected are evidently not those he needs to govern.
+By now it's become an American cliché--the life skills a president needs to get elected are not those he needs to govern.

 In this classic 1972 movie, an attractive candidate gains the overwhelming support of the people without having any idea what he means to do with it.